Fatmike-GH/Fatpack/README.md

   - Therefore supports Rust- and Delphi exectuables for example
 - No CRT usage in Fatpack.exe and Stubs (WinAPI only) and therefore no C/C++ redistributables are required
 - Icon extraction
+- Packing options
+  - Resource Packing : The packed target is embedded as a resource in the loader stub, including rebasing if necessary.
+  - Section Packing : The packed target is appended as section within the loader stub.

 ### Technical Features